Nuna LEAF vs. LEAF Grow Swing

 Trust us, we've looked and the alternative in children's chair selection is generally fuzzy, brightly coloured, and character laden [you know the ones] and Paw Patrol doesn't necessarily scream serene – sorry Marshall.

-The Leaf, unlike the Leaf Grow Swing, allows you to add on the WIND accessory [sold separately.]
+The LEAF, unlike the Leaf Grow Swing, allows you to add on the WIND accessory [sold separately.]
 The WIND is an attachment that allows the swing to sway continuously by creating a soft, steady “breeze.”
 It connects through a one-touch sensor panel equipped with 6 different speed settings through a mini USB cord that plugs into your wall.

 • Contemporary design